The disk format upgrade is optional. Your vSAN cluster continues to run smoothly if you use a previous disk format version.

 |15%-95%||Disk group removal and reformat when you upgrade vSAN versions lower than version 3.0.
 Each disk group is removed from the cluster, reformatted, and added back to the cluster.
 The time required for this process varies, depending on the megabytes allocated and the system load.
 A system at or near its I/O capacity transfers slowly.|

 |95%-100%||Final object version upgrade.
 Object conversion to the new on-disk format and resynchronization is completed.
 The time required for this process varies, depending on the amount of space used and whether the Allow reduced redundancy option is selected.|

 During the upgrade, you can monitor the upgrade process from the Resyncing Components page.
 See vSAN Monitoring and Troubleshooting.
 You also can use the RVC vsan.upgrade_status <cluster> command to monitor the upgrade.
 Use the optional -r <seconds> flag to refresh the upgrade status periodically until you press Ctrl+C. The minimum number of seconds allowed between each refresh is 60.

 You can monitor other upgrade tasks, such as device removal and upgrade in the Recent Tasks pane of the status bar.

-- If you upgrade a cluster with three hosts, and you want to perform a full evacuation, the evacuation fails for objects with a Primary level of failures to tolerate greater than 0 (zero).
+- If you upgrade a cluster with three hosts, and you want to perform a full evacuation, the evacuation fails for objects with a Failures to tolerate greater than 0 (zero).
 A three-host cluster cannot reprotect a disk group that is being fully evacuated using the resources of only two hosts.
-For example, when the Primary level of failures to tolerate is set to 1, vSAN requires three protection components (two mirrors and a witness), where each protection component is placed on a separate host.
+For example, when the Failures to tolerate is set to 1, vSAN requires three protection components (two mirrors and a witness), where each protection component is placed on a separate host.